petersatsuse/azure-compute-docs/articles/virtual-machines/ncv3-nc6s-nc12s-nc24s-retirement.md

 On September 30, 2025, Microsoft Azure will retire the Standard_NC6s_v3, Standard_NC12s_v3, Standard_NC24s_v3, and Standard_NC24rs_v3 virtual machines (VMs) in NCv3-series virtual machines (VMs).
 To avoid any disruption to your service, we recommend that you change the VM sizing for your workloads from the current NCv3-series VMs to the newer VM series in the same NC product line.

-Microsoft is recommending the Azure [NCadsH100_v5-series ](/azure/virtual-machines/ncads-h100-v5?source=recommendations)VMs, which offer greater GPU memory bandwidth per GPU, improved [Accelerated Networking](/azure/virtual-network/create-vm-accelerated-networking-cli) capabilities, and larger and faster local solid state drives.
+Microsoft is recommending the Azure [NCadsH100_v5-series ](/azure/virtual-machines/ncads-h100-v5?source=recommendations)VMs, which offer greater GPU memory bandwidth per GPU, improved [accelerated networking](/azure/virtual-network/create-vm-accelerated-networking-cli) capabilities, and larger and faster local solid state drives.
 These VMs are targeted for GPU accelerated midrange AI training, batch inferencing, and high-performance computing simulation workloads.

 However, depending on the workload being run, regional affinity, and cost preferences, other VMs that may be migrated to from the NCv3-series VMs include NVadsA10_v5, NCasT4_v3, and NVadsV710_v5: